 There is also a mobile app but to be honest I have not used it so no comment there.
 Maybe I will give it a try and provide an update at a later date.

 I think Nettalk is worth a try as with an annual cost of $49.95 there is not much to lose considering the outrageous cost of a traditional landline.
-Best of all when you buy the device first year of service is included.
+Best of all when you buy the device the first year of service is included.
 If you already have a number then Nettalk allows you to port that number over.
-If you are considering about making the switch then you can buy the device from Staples.
+If you are considering making the switch then you can buy the device from Staples.